jimohib/cssr4africa/cssr_system/robotLocalization/ReadMe.md

   <img src="CSSR4AfricaLogo.svg" alt="CSSR4Africa Logo" style="width:50%; height:auto;">
 </div>

 The `robotLocalization` ROS node provides accurate pose estimation capabilities for the Pepper humanoid robot using visual landmark detection and sensor fusion.
-This node combines ArUco marker detection from RGB and depth cameras with odometry data to deliver robust pose estimation in indoor environments.
+This node combines ArUco marker detection (from RGB and depth cameras) with odometry data to deliver robust pose estimation in indoor environments.

-The package implements both triangulation (RGB-only) and trilateration (RGB-D) algorithms for absolute pose computation from detected landmarks, then maintains continuous positioning through odometry integration.
+The package implements both triangulation (RGB) and trilateration (RGB-D) algorithms for absolute pose computation from detected ArUco landmarks, then maintains continuous positioning through odometry integration.
 The system supports periodic automatic pose correction and on-demand pose reset services for reliable localization in dynamic environments.

 # Documentation
 Accompanying this code is the deliverable report that provides a detailed explanation of this node and its software.
 The deliverable report can be found in [D4.2.4 Robot Localization](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.2.4.pdf).

 # Run the Robot Localization Node

 ## Physical Robot

-### Steps
+### Prerequisites

 1. **Install the required software components:**

    Set up the development environment for controlling the Pepper robot in both physical and simulated environments.
 Use the [CSSR4Africa Software Installation Manual](https://github.com/cssr4africa/cssr4africa/blob/main/docs/D3.3_Software_Installation_Manual.pdf).

-   **Install Intel RealSense SDK and ROS Wrapper (For the Intel realsense camera):**
+   **Install Intel RealSense SDK and ROS Wrapper (For the Intel RealSense camera):**

    - Add Intel server to the list of repositories:
       ```bash